Fish Tank (film): Plot

 Mia is invited by the club to perform in person after sending in her tape.
 With Joanne passed out drunk upstairs, and after Mia and Connor have also been drinking, Connor asks to see Mia's dance routine.
 She dances to "California Dreamin', and Connor initiates sex.
 Connor tells Mia to keep their liaison a secret.
 The following morning, Mia hears her mother crying as Connor has left.
 In her anger, Joanne tells Mia she planned to abort her whilst pregnant.
 Mia tracks Connor down to his middle-class home.
 He explains that he cannot see her anymore because of her age and drives her to a station.
 However, Mia returns to his house and sneaks in.
 She finds a video camera which reveals footage of Connor's partner and their young daughter, Keira.
 Mia angrily urinates on Connor's living room floor, and then sneaks out of the back door when the family return home.

 Mia lingers by Connor's home and eventually leads Keira away from her family.
-Keira tries to escape Mia, who catches up with her, and in the struggle inadvertently pushes her into the river.
-Mia pulls Keira out and takes her home anonymously.
+Keira tries to escape Mia, who catches up with her and tells her to stop running.
+Keira starts angrily kicking Mia's legs, and when she doesn't stop, Mia pushes her into the River Thames.
+After realizing what she has done, she helps Keira get out and takes her home anonymously.
 Connor soon chases Mia down post Keira's return, chasing Mia across a field and forcefully slapping her.

 Mia goes to her dance audition, soon realising its true nature.
 The other participants perform erotic auditions.
-Mia takes the stage, but as the music she had chosen (Bobby Womack's version of "California Dreamin'" from Connor's CD) starts, she dejectedly leaves the stage.
+Mia takes the stage, but as the music she had chosen ("California Dreamin'" from Connor's CD) starts, she dejectedly leaves the stage.

 Mia heads to Billy's home, not finding the horse.
 Billy tells her that the horse had to be put down, to which Mia responds by breaking down in tears.
 Billy invites Mia to relocate with him to Cardiff.
 Mia returns home to pack for the trip, and, despite their coldness, joins Joanne and her sister in synchronised dancing to Nas' "Life's a Bitch".
-Mia and Billy depart for Wales.
+Mia and Billy depart for Wales after Mia is embraced by Tyler.